Flavor: Savory, buttery, vegetal aroma. Smooth, substantial texture. Refreshing, herbal finish.

-This summer batch of Alishan High Mountain Oolong is similar to the previous spring harvest in character.
-It offers fresh green and floral notes, with a subtle savory herb finish There is enough fresh green to give it the notorious High Mountain Oolong flavor, but it is more full-bodied and mellower than a spring tea character.
+This winter batch of Alishan High Mountain Oolong offers fresh green and floral notes, with a subtle savory herb finish There is enough fresh green to give it the notorious High Mountain Oolong flavor, but it is more full-bodied and mellower than a spring tea character.
 It's both soothing and refreshing.

 The source of this tea is a very reputable wholesale source for tea merchants throughout Taiwan and mainland China.
 Their tea is often sold before it is finished being made.
 We have seen professional competition players visit the factory during harvest time, assess the daily batches of tea half way through their curing process, and make large volume orders.
 In short, High Mountain Oolong Tea from this source is some of the best of its type on the market.

 We befriended the family who runs this factory a few years ago, and have been sourcing our Lishan High Mountain Oolong Tea from them since then.
 They cooperate with the neighboring tea farmers in their production methods.
 They purchase quality fertilizer and set guidelines for the farmers to follow in their farm management.
 They then purchase the raw produce in full from the farmers and process the tea leaves themselves, and handle the sales to wholesale and retail customers.
 The farmers are often also the craftsmen who process the leaves.